Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU: Introduction

 Additional information can be derived from the abundance ratios measured in the ICM.
-For example, the Mn/Fe and Ni/Fe ratios are both sensitive to the electron capture rates during SN$_{\rm Ia}$ explosions, hence are crucial indicators of their progenitor channels \citep{Seitenzahl2013Mn,Mernier2016II,Hitomi2017Enrich}, while ratios of lighter elements can in principle provide constraints on the IMF and initial metallicity of the SN$_{\rm cc}$ progenitors \citep[e.g.][]{dePlaa2007Abundances,Mernier2016II}.
-By pushing current observatories to their limit, recent studies derived constraints on the relative fraction of SNe events that effectively contribute to the ICM enrichment.
-These measurements showed that SN$_{\rm Ia}$ and SN$_{\rm cc}$ contribute in a comparable way to the overall chemical enrichment in the ICM \citep{Werner2006Abund, dePlaa2006Abund,Bulbul2012, Mernier2016II,dePlaa2017Cheers}.
-The comprehensive study of \citet{Simionescu2019SXS} compiled the most accurate abundance measurements of the Perseus cluster (taken with the \textit{XMM-Newton} RGS and \textit{Hitomi} SXS instruments) and compared them to state-of-the-art SN$_{\rm Ia}$ and SN$_{\rm cc}$ yield models.
-A surprising conclusion is that no current set of models is able to reproduce all the observed abundance ratios at once.
+For example, the Mn/Fe and Ni/Fe ratios are both sensitive to the electron capture rates during SN$_{\rm Ia}$ explosions, and are therefore crucial indicators of their progenitor channels \citep{Seitenzahl2013Mn,Mernier2016II,Hitomi2017Enrich}, while ratios of lighter elements can in principle provide constraints on the IMF and the initial metallicity of the SN$_{\rm cc}$ progenitors \citep[e.g.][]{dePlaa2007Abundances,Mernier2016II}.
+By pushing current observatories to their limit, recent studies derived constraints on the relative fraction of SN events that effectively contribute to the ICM enrichment.
+These measurements showed that SN$_{\rm Ia}$ and SN$_{\rm cc}$ contribute relatively equally to the overall chemical enrichment in the ICM \citep{Werner2006Abund, dePlaa2006Abund,Bulbul2012, Mernier2016II,dePlaa2017Cheers}.
+The comprehensive study of \citet{Simionescu2019SXS} compiled the most accurate abundance measurements of the Perseus cluster (taken with the \textit{XMM-Newton} RGS and Hitomi SXS instruments) and compared them to state-of-the-art SN$_{\rm Ia}$ and SN$_{\rm cc}$ yield models.
+Their surprising conclusion is that no current set of models is able to reproduce all the observed abundance ratios at once.
 In particular, the measured Si/Ar ratio tends to be systematically overpredicted by models, even when taking calibration and atomic uncertainties into account.
-Whereas further improvement of stellar nucleosynthesis models is expected, the non-negligible systematics in these observations and the lack of very high sensitivity, spatially-resolved high-resolution spectroscopy also prevents any considerable change of paradigm \citep[see also][]{deGrandi09Abundances}.
-In fact, measurements from currently flying missions are performed with moderate collective area, either over the whole X-ray band (0.4--10~keV) though with modest spectral resolution ($> 100$~ eV), or with higher resolution dispersive spectroscopy though over the low E band (0.3--2~keV) and without any spatial resolution, which considerably limits our interpretation.
+Whereas further improvement of stellar nucleosynthesis models is expected, the non-negligible systematic errors associated to these observations and the lack of highly sensitive, spatially resolved high-resolution spectroscopy prevents us from steering any considerable change in the paradigm \citep[see also][]{deGrandi09Abundances}.
+In fact, measurements from currently flying missions are performed with moderate collective area, either over the whole X-ray band (0.4--10~keV) with modest spectral resolution ($> 100$~ eV), or with higher resolution dispersive spectroscopy but over the low E band (0.3--2~keV) and without any spatial resolution, which considerably limits interpretations.